 The Stirling Ranges and the Great Southern are stunning at any time of the year.
 Planting season is in July, though, and so, wrapping up for the winter season, we headed down to Cranbrook to join Justin Jonson and Freya Spencer.
 Justin is a specialist in ecological restoration and it’s his organisation Threshold Environmental who are designing the planting site to ensure maximum biodiversity and that the planting is suitable for the saline soil here.
-Threshold Environmental are also providing the team of 8 planters.
+Threshold Environmental is also providing a team of 8 planters.
 Freya from the Gillamii Centre has been acting as the liaison between CNCF and the landholder.

 Cranbrook is on Minang Noongar country and not far from Mount Barker.
 The site where we are planting has been farmed for six generations and the planting is taking place on a working farm adjacent to the Stirling Ranges national park.
 What a view!